RediSearch/redisearch-getting-started/docs/007-query-movies.md

 If you do not put the `( .. )` the `-california` condition will be applied to all the text fields.

-You can do a test with the  folllowing queries:
+You can do test this with the following queries:

 ```
 > FT.SEARCH "idx:movie" "@title:(heat -woman)" RETURN 2 title plot